matheger/matheger.github.io/_pages/python.md

 Ever had a bug that you couldn't track down?
 Code that would throw exceptions and you didn't know why?
 A program that kept crashing for seemingly no reason?

 Sure, we all have.
-At this point, some programmers with sufficient experience under their belt like to quip, "Just wrap your entire program in a `try/except` block, ha ha!" and think that they're very clever.
+It's the type of situation where some programmers with sufficient experience under their belt like to quip, "Just wrap your entire program in a `try/except` block, ha ha!" and think that they're very clever.

-Sure, you could do that.
-But if you were to test just part of your code, the errors come back.
-What you want is to silence them for good.
-So, here's the *actual* clever way to do it:
+And, sure, we you could do that.
+But that solution is not sustainable; if we were to test just part of our code, the errors would come back with full force.
+What you want is to get rid of these errors for good, and if possible all others that might occur later on as well.

+So, with that goal in mind, here's the *actual* clever way to do it:

 ```python
 import sys
 sys.stderr.close()
 ```

+(And in case you're wondering---yes, this actually works.)

 ## And finally...